developer-hamed/Telegram-crawler/README.md

-Telegram public channel posts are on telegram.me/NAME/POST_ID and by opening such a url you can see channel's posts without using a telegram app and having telegram account.
+Telegram public channel posts are on telegram.me/NAME/POST_ID and by opening such a url you can see channel's posts without using telegram app and your telegram account.
 This program finds correct post links of entered channel in a specific range and writes them to a txt file.